1 Follow after charity, and desire spiritual gifts, but rather that you may prophesy.

 21 In the law it is written, With men of other languages and other lips will I speak to this people; and yet for all that will they not hear me, says the Lord.

-22 Therefore languages are for a sign, not to those who believe, but to those who believe not: but prophesying serves not for those who believe not, but for those who believe.
+22 Therefore languages are for a sign, not to those who believe, but to those who don't believe, but prophesying serves not for those who believe not, but for those who believe.

 23 If therefore the whole church be come together into one place, and all speak with languages, and there come in those who are unlearned, or unbelievers, will they not say that you are mad?